sourcegraph/handbook/content/departments/engineering/dev/process/cloud_processes.md

 ## Closing down an employee's organization on Sourcegraph Cloud

-### In Production

-If you have created an organization on Sourcegraph Cloud for yourself that you’ve been using for testing or learning, follow these instructions when it’s time to delete it:
+If you have created an organization on Sourcegraph Cloud (in production) for yourself that you’ve been using for testing or learning, follow these instructions when it’s time to delete it:

 - Go to your organization settings page.
 You can access it from the top right menu where there's a link to your org.